Impact

 Risk and Exploitability

 The CVSS score of 5.1 indicates moderate risk.
-The EPSS score is not available, so the exploitation probability is unknown, and the vulnerability is not listed in CISA’s KEV catalog, implying no documented widespread attacks.
+The EPSS score of 0.00034 (0.034%) indicates a very low probability of exploitation, and the vulnerability is not listed in CISA’s KEV catalog, implying no documented widespread attacks.
 Attackers must be authenticated to submit or edit an episode, so the threat surface is somewhat constrained.
-However, once an episode with malicious content is viewed, the victim’s browser executes arbitrary JavaScript, which can lead to credential theft or further attacks against the website.
+However, once an episode with malicious content is viewed, the victim’s browser executes arbitrary JavaScript, which could allow an attacker to run additional malicious scripts.

 OpenCVE Enrichment